saltedge/saltedge-ios/README.md

 ### Usage

-Import the manager class and link your Client ID and Appp secret in the first place before using it.
+Import the manager class and link your Client ID and App secret in the first place before using it.

 ### Example